xamarin/Xamarin.Auth/docs/readme-detailed.md

 Those steps and (sub-steps) which will be used in detailed documentation.

+Xamarin.Auth is implemented for following platforms

+*	Xamarin.Android
+*	Xamarin.iOS
+*	Universal Windows Platform (UWP)
+*	Windows 8.1 WinRT
+*	Windows Phone 8.1 WinRT
+*	Windows Phone 8 Silverlght

+### Introduction - Details

+Xamarin.Auth implements OAuth protocols/frameworks - OAuth1 and OAuth2.
+OAuth2 framework
+is not completely implemented and it implements

+*	OAuth2 Authorization Code flow
+*	OAuth2 Implicit flow

+Xamarin.Components Team is currently working on PKCE (pixie) flow and other flows, as well as extensions to enable easier use for protocols like OpenID (OpenID Connect) which includes support for custom request parameters.

 ## 0 Server Side

 Server side setup of the particular OAuth provider like Google, Facebook or Microsoft Live differs from provider to provider, especially nomenclature (naming).
 In general there are 2 common types of "apps", "projects" or "credentials":

 1. Server or Web Application

-    A server (Fitbit naming) or Web (Google and Facebook terms) application is considered to be secure, i.e. client_secret is secure and can be stored and not easily accessed/retrieved by malicious user.
+    A server (Fitbit naming) or Web (Google and Facebook terms) application is considered to be secure, i.e. `client_secret` is secure and can be stored and not easily accessed/retrieved by malicious user.

-    Server/Web app uses http[s] schemes for redirect_url, because it loads real web page (url-authority can be localhost or real hostname like http://xamarin.com).
+    Server/Web app uses http[s] schemes for `redirect_url`, because it loads real web page (url-authority can be localhost or real hostname like http://xamarin.com).

     Xamarin.Auth, prior to version 1.4.0, only supported http[s] url-scheme with real
     url-authority (existing host, no localhost) and arbitrary url-path.